 We're past the age of stuffing as many keywords into the article and calling it SEO.
 It's time for stories.

-The main purpose of storytelling is to create a positive image of you that can be trusted in by a client who will become loyal to you for the next years and happily consume your products or services because he will share the same philosophy as you do.
-And the most effective way to build this sort of trustworthy relations with a customer is to persuade him to join you on the adventurous trip through the story.
+The main purpose of storytelling is to create a positive image of you that can be trusted by a client.
+A client, who will become loyal to you for the next years and happily consume your products or services because she or he will share the same philosophy as you do.
+The most effective way to build this sort of trustworthy relations with a customer is to persuade him to join you on the adventurous trip through the story.

-One value is a hundred times better than a dozen of clicks
+One value is a hundred times better than a dozen clicks

 Know your reader better

-In order to stay in touch with your clients online you can also share with them a data of the mixed character, half-informative, and half-entertaining.
-For example, data in the form of diagrams, charts, ratings, infographics can be an effective tool to catch customers’ attention, to inform them about your business values and to provoke them for a feedback which is you need in the first place.
+To stay in touch with your clients online, you can also share data of the mixed character, half-informative, and half-entertaining.
+For example, data in the form of diagrams, charts, ratings, infographics can be an effective tool to catch customers’ attention, to inform them about your business values and to provoke them for feedback which is you need in the first place.

 And despite the possibility that your story is a bit far from a direct explanation about your business essence, anything you tell has to include the references to your values as it is a true reason for writing a story.
 Indeed, the worst mistake you can make is to puff put the concepts of your brand from the text.
 No one will like it.
 The values of your business have to thread the story as a quality cashmere tissue.
 Your story has to look perfect but it has to perform its function anyway.

 One more recommendation is: be sincere with a reader of your story.
 A customer should not hesitate whether the author of the story is telling true things or he’s just pretending to look better than he is.
 Being honest and authentic to the customer is the only path to establish a reliable bridge of trust for further cooperation.
 You and your story should stay in impeccable integrity of truth and sincerity to become a base where your clients want to bring more benefits.